JongkukLee/JongkukJayLeeStudy/contents/algorithm.md

 }
 ```

-The below table shows the operating step of the above source code.
-When the argument value is 5, the step0 is the initializtion of this function.
-In the step1, r is a + b whose value is 2, and a is assigned b value 1, b is assined value r 2, in the step2, r is 3, and a is assigned b value 2, b is assined value r 3, in the step3, r is 5, and a is assigned b value 3, b is assined r 5, in step 4, n is not great than 2, so while statement is finished, and return r, so the fincal result is 5.
-It is the same value to the result of using recusive fucntion.
+The below table shows the operating steps of the above source code.
+When the argument value is 5, the step0 initializes the function.
+In the step1, r is a + b: 2, and a is assigned b: 1, b is assined r: 2, in the step2, r is 3, and a is assigned b: 2, b is assined r: 3, in the step3, r is 5, and a is assigned b: 3, b is assined r: 5, in step 4, n is not great than 2, so the loop is finished, and return r: 5, so the final result is 5.
+It is the same value to when using recusive fucntion.

 #### Table recusive 1. non-recusive function ####